-All access to the Site by construction personnel will be to/from Mamre Road via a temporary access driveway, which will be constructed on the alignment of the future Access Road.
+All access to the Site by construction personnel will be to/from Mamre Road via a temporary access driveway, reference TfNSW Work Authorisation Deed (WAD) DS2022 / 000659.

 Condition A9 of the Conditions outline that

 The largest vehicle permitted to access the site is a 30 m Performance Based Standards (PBS) Level 2 Type B.